 About Martin

 It’s very nice that you want to know more about me!
-I’m Martin and I design and build websites.
-I’m from Glasgow but live in Newcastle upon Tyne; married with two kids.
+I’m Martin and I help companies design and build accessible websites and apps.
+I’m from Glasgow but live in Newcastle upon Tyne; married with two kids and two cats.

 My career in the web